4ndyparr/shooting-signatures/README.md

 ![Signatures Mosaic](https://github.com/4ndyparr/shooting-signatures/blob/master/mosaic_wedge_.png)

 ## about
-Soccer Shooting Signatures is a data visualization project based on the *shooting signatures* developed by **Peter Beshai** for [Buckets](http://buckets.peterbeshai.com), an interactive NBA visualization tool.
+Soccer Shooting Signatures is a data visualization project based on the basketball *shooting signatures* developed by **Peter Beshai** for [Buckets](http://buckets.peterbeshai.com), an interactive NBA visualization tool.
 The idea was to apply the same concept (an at-a-glance view of a shooting performance relative to location) for soccer.

 ![Tesselation](https://github.com/4ndyparr/shooting-signatures/blob/master/tesselation.png)